Essential Nepal and India 2024-2025 Trip Notes

 India

-Most travellers require a tourist visa for entry into India, which must be obtained online at least 4 days prior to arrival in India.
+Most travelers require a tourist visa for entry into India, which must be obtained online at least 4 days prior to arrival in India.
 Passport holders of Australia, New Zealand, United Kingdom, America and Canada can benefit from India’s e-visa online service.
 This service enables visitors to pay for their visa prior to arrival.
 For information about the e-Tourist Visa and to apply, https://indianvisaonline.gov.in/evisa/.

-Passport validity entry requirements: Travellers entering India must also carry a passport or travel document valid for at least 6 months from your arrival date.
+Passport validity entry requirements: Travelers entering India must also carry a passport or travel document valid for at least 6 months from your arrival date.
 The passport must also have two blank pages for stamping by immigration officers

 This information is provided only as a guidance, we strongly advise that you check with the consulate or embassy as this information can change at any time and with little notice.
 It is your responsibility to make sure that all the required travel documents are ready when travelling.